DeMarco Sampson: Arizona Cardinals

-Sampson was drafted in the seventh round with the 249th overall pick in the 2011 NFL draft by the Arizona Cardinals.
+Sampson was selected in the seventh round with the 249th overall pick in the 2011 NFL draft by the Arizona Cardinals.

 Buffalo Bills

 Sampson signed with the Buffalo Bills on May 30, 2013.
 On August 26, 2013, he was cut by the Bills.

 Los Angeles Kiss

 Sampson was assigned to the Los Angeles Kiss of the Arena Football League on January 2, 2014.
 He was activated from the "other league exempt" list on May 13, 2014.

 San Francisco 49ers

 Sampson was signed by the San Francisco 49ers on January 14, 2014.
 Sampson was waived on May 12, 2014.

 Coaching career

 Sampson served as an assistant coach at Hilltop High School in Chula Vista under head coach Drew Westling.
 In 2018, a fellow Hilltop coach and former high school teammate of his, Freddy Dunkle, was hired as head coach at Montgomery High School, and Sampson followed him as his offensive coordinator.